Eternal Moments: The Dynamic Universe of Street Photography

 What aspects of street photography are illustrated by the works of Vivian Maier and Fred Herzog?

-Photographers who pursued photography without the hope of becoming famous or wealthy can be shown by looking at the work of Vivian Maier and Fred Herzog.
+The work of Vivian Maier and Fred Herzog shows photographers who pursued photography without seeking fame or wealth.
 Their posthumous success highlights street photography’s timeless ability to speak across time and space, demonstrating the medium’s ability to transcend cultures and historical boundaries.

 The Times: Time never stops for anyone